Table of contents

 Green, young coconuts are harvested after about 6 months; ripe, brown fruits after 12 months.

-Dwarf coconut palms have a different growth rhythm and bear their first fruits as early as the 3rd or 4th year.
-These short-stemmed coconut palms ("dwarf mutants", "Malayan Dwarf") 7 are genetically resistant to the "lethal yellow disease", "lethal yellowing" or "deadly yellowing", a phytoplasma disease (mycoplasmosis) that is dangerous for palm trees and is transmitted by special cicadas .
+Dwarf coconut palms have a different growth rhythm and bear their first fruits as early as the third or fourth year.
+These short-stemmed coconut palms ("dwarf mutants", "Malayan Dwarf") 7 are genetically resistant to "lethal yellow disease", "lethal yellowing" or "deadly yellowing", a phytoplasma disease (mycoplasmosis) that is dangerous for palm trees and is transmitted by special cicadas.
 5

 Further information

 The coconut is extremely important for the lives of many people.
 Around 17 billion coconuts are harvested worldwide.
-More than 80 million people earn their living from growing and processing coconuts.
-In the Philippines alone, around 25 million people earn their living from coconuts.
+More than 80 million people earn their living from growing and processing coconuts: in the Philippines alone, there are around 25 million people.
 Sri Lanka has even had its own minister for coconuts since 1976.
 1

 Alternative names